Best Tension Headache Relief Pressure Points

 5. Neck And Shoulders

-Massage therapy in these areas can be particularly beneficial for easing tension headaches, frequently brought on by tension in the neck and shoulders.
+Massage therapy in the neck and shoulder areas can be particularly beneficial for easing tension headaches, frequently brought on by tension in the neck and shoulders.

 Concentrating on the tops of the shoulders, the base of the skull, and the back of the neck will effectively relieve muscle tension and headache discomfort.

 Your fingertips, palms, or a massage tool can apply firm yet relaxed pressure to these areas.
-Start by gently massaging the back of the neck in a circular motion; gradually increase it when the pressure becomes bearable.
+Start by gently massaging the back of the neck in a circular motion.
+Gradually increase the pressure when it becomes bearable.

 Many reasons for tension headaches begin around the base of your skull, so elevate your hands there.

-Pressure can be applied to this region using your fingertips or the palm of your hand.
+You can apply pressure to this region using your fingertips or the palm of your hand.
 Hold the pressure.

 Last but not least, pay attention to the tops of the shoulders, where tension tends to build.
 Knead the area with your fingertips or thumbs in circular strokes to release stress.